White Smoke From Exhaust: Main Causes and How to Fix

 Often times, a lot of white smoke exhaustion, when the car is running, could be an indicator of expensive and complicated issues.
 When the cylinder head, head gasket, fuel filter is damaged, or the engine is clogged or cracked, white gas exhausts in huge amount.
 Fixing or replacing these parts may be expensive.

-The problem with such an issue is that you cannot be dillydallying.
+The problem with such an issue is that you cannot be dilly-dallying.
 As time goes by they take a severer shape and the cost of repair goes up outright.
-Regular maintenance helps you to trace out such a problem in the soonest and saves you some valuable cash.
+Regular maintenance helps you to trace out such a problem at the soonest and saves you some valuable cash.

 How To Fix White Smoke From Exhaust Issue

-In order to fix white smoke from exhaust problem, beside from taking it to the repair shop, you can do it at home:
+In order to fix white smoke from exhaust problem, besides from taking it to the repair shop, you can do it at home:

 Step 1: Inspect The Intake Gasket

-Inside the vehicle, there is a gasket that seal the manifold to the head.
-This parts takes the role of distribution the combustion mixture, along with the coolant to separated intake port.
+Inside the vehicle, there is a gasket that seals the manifold to the head.
+These parts take the role of distribution the combustion mixture, along with the coolant to the separated intake port.
 These ports will be placed in the cylinder heads.
 You must have understood this now: If it gets damaged, the coolant will get into the port and combustion chamber, creating white smoke while driving.

 In order to fix it, drivers have to remove the intake manifold and examine the intake gasket.
 If there is any leak or rust, you know where to repair.
 If it is fine, we move to step number 2.